sunengine/Docs/src/en/administration/configuration_files_en.md

-# Файлы конфигурации
+# Configuration files

-## Содержимое директории конфигурации
+## Contents of the configuration directory

-Постоянные настройки
+Permanent settings

-- `DataBaseConnection.json` - подключение к базе данных
+- `DataBaseConnection.json` - connection to the database
-- `SunEngine.json` - настройки движка
+- `SunEngine.json` - engine settings
-- `ServerInfo.json` - информация о сервере (название, версия, описание и другие)
+- `ServerInfo.json` - server information (name, version, description and others)
-- `LogConfig.json` - настройка логов
+- `LogConfig.json` - setting up logs

-## Директория `MailTemplates`
+## Directory `MailTemplates`

-Шаблоны почтовых сообщений при регистрации пользователя и для других ситуаций.
+Email templates for user registration and other situations.

-`layout.html` - обёртка всех почтовых шаблонов.
+`layout.html` - a wrapper for all mail templates.

-`email-change.html`, `private-message.html`, `register.html`, `reset-password.html` - шаблоны почтовых сообщений.
+`email-change.html`,` private-message.html`, `register.html`,` reset-password.html` are email message templates.

-Директория `Init`. Только для стартовой инициализации базы данных сайта.
+Directory `Init`.
+Only for starting initialization of the site database.

-Используется только в команде - `dotnet SunEngine.dll init`:
+Used only in the command - `dotnet SunEngine.dll init`:

-`Init/Avatars` - аватарки пользователей
+`Init / Avatars` - user avatars

-`Init/Categories` - создание и настройка категорий, далее на рабочем сервере категории настраиваются через админку.
+`Init / Categories` - creating and configuring categories, then on the working server the categories are configured through the admin panel.

-`Init/Sections` - создание и настройка компонентов: активность и посты.
+`Init / Sections` - creating and configuring components: activity and posts.

-`Init/Materials` - создание материалов.
+`Init / Materials` - the creation of materials.

-`Init/Menu` - создание и настройка меню сайта, только для команды init, далее на рабочем сервере меню настраиваются через админку.
+`Init / Menu` - creation and configuration of the site menu, only for the init command, then on the working server the menus are configured through the admin panel.

-`Init/Avatars` - задание аватарок пользователей при заполнении базы, имя файла должно совпадать с именем пользователя
+`Init / Avatars` - set user avatars when filling the database, the file name must match the user name

-`SeedTemplates` - строки для заполнения материалов в тестовом режиме.
+`SeedTemplates` - lines for filling materials in test mode.

-`Init/Config.json` - начальные настройки ConfigurationItems из раздела админки `Конфигурация`.
+`Init / Config.json` - initial configurationItems settings from the` Configuration` admin section.

-`Init/Users.json` - создание пользователей.
+`Init / Users.json` - creating users.

-`Init/Roles.json` - создание ролей пользователей и их прав.
+`Init / Roles.json` - creating user roles and their rights.

-## Использование директории конфигурации
+## Using the configuration directory

-По умолчанию для размещения конфигурационных файлов используется директория `Config`.
+By default, the `Config` directory is used to host the configuration files.

-В репозитории проекта этой директории нет - её необходимо создать копированием из:
+There is no this directory in the project repository - you need to create it by copying from:
-- `Config.dev.template` в случае запуска для целей разработки;
+- `Config.dev.template` in case of launch for development purposes;
-- `Config.server.template` в случае запуска на сервере.
+- `Config.server.template` if launched on the server.

-Также, нестандартную директорию конфигурации можно указать явно - для этого служит опция `config:<AbsoluteOrRelativePath>`.
+Also, a non-standard configuration directory can be specified explicitly - the option `config: <AbsoluteOrRelativePath>` serves for this.

-Необходимо учитывать, что имя директории конфигурации должно быть либо `Config`, либо заканчиваться на `.Config`.
+Please note that the name of the configuration directory must either be `Config` or end with` .Config`.

-### Примеры
+### Examples

-`dotnet SunEngine.dll server` - запуск с директорией по умолчанию `Config`, в этом случае системой будет произведён поиск по дереву директорий от запускаемой вверх
+`dotnet SunEngine.dll server` - start with the default directory` Config`, in this case the system will search the directory tree from the up

-`dotnet SunEngine.dll server config:MySite` - запуск с директорией `MySite.Config` (суффикс `.Config` добавляется автоматически)
+`dotnet SunEngine.dll server config: MySite` - start with the directory` MySite.Config` (suffix `.Config` is added automatically)

-`dotnet SunEngine.dll server config:MySite.Config` - пример аналогичный `MySite.Config`
+`dotnet SunEngine.dll server config: MySite.Config` - an example similar to` MySite.Config`

-Команда `config` действует так же и для всех других команд: `init, migrate, seed`..., например:
+The `config` command works the same for all other commands:` init, migrate, seed` ..., for example:

-`dotnet SunEngine.dll migrate init seed config:MySite`.
+`dotnet SunEngine.dll migrate init seed config: MySite`.